Map: Here’s where the coronavirus has been confirmed

 Health officials worldwide are working to contain a coronavirus that has spread to several countries in a matter of days.

 This map will be updated when more information is available.
 As of Jan.
-25, coronavirus cases were confirmed in China, Thailand, Taiwan, Japan, Singapore, South Korea, Vietnam, the United States, France, Australia and Malaysia.
+26, coronavirus cases were confirmed in China, Thailand, Taiwan, Japan, Singapore, South Korea, Vietnam, the United States, France, Australia, Malaysia, Nepal and Canada.

-As of Saturday, more than 1,300 people have been sickened and 41 have died since the start of the month, according to an NBC News analysis of data collected from China's National Health Commission, province and city health departments, China Central Television, and the People's Daily.
+More than 2,000 people have been sickened and 56 have died since the start of the month, according to an NBC News analysis of data collected from China's National Health Commission, province and city health departments, China Central Television, and the People's Daily.
 China Central Television is a government-run station and People’s Daily is Communist Party-run.

 While most of the cases and all of the deaths have occurred in China, officials feared that the busy travel season in advance of Saturday’s Lunar New Year would accelerate the virus’ spread.
 As of Thursday, three Chinese cities were on lockdown.
 Also Thursday, the chair of the World Health Organization emergency committee said it was "too early" to declare the coronavirus a global public health emergency.